 “Because of the nature of academic work, we ended up focusing the term psychedelic to refer to certain types of hallucinogens as opposed to others,” says Garcia-Romeu, “but I agree that the term is larger than serotonin 2A receptor agonists.”

-“the term was coined to describe drugs and drug experiences, but the spirit of the term is larger than the drug or the drug experience.
+He continues,“the term was coined to describe drugs and drug experiences, but the spirit of the term is larger than the drug or the drug experience.
 It really is what is mind-manifesting or soul revealing.”

 The findings in the article are incredibly promising and leave Garcia-Romeu and Addy cautiously optimistic.
 Garcia-Romeu and others hope that in the next 10 years, phase III clinical trials, which will study hundreds of people, will be conducted with psilocybin and MDMA to test their therapeutic efficacy.
 At that point, the FDA may deem the scientific evidence strong enough to say that these substances have therapeutic value and can be used as medication.

 Federal regulations and scheduling would need to change for these drugs to be used medically.
 “If we could get psilocybin or MDMA rescheduled as schedule 2 or schedule 3 and get them out of the underground, that would be amazing,” says Addy.
 Garcia-Romeu envisions a future where a patient with depression resistant to standard therapies could go to a specialist in a clinic and “try a psychedelic treatment like MDMA or psilocybin or ayahuasca.”